-The Award-Winning Disc Dog that Once Couldn't Fetch
+Flash's Journey: The Award-Winning Disc Dog Who Once Couldn't Fetch

 A cute little bundle of fur, Fflash came home in the summer of 2015.
 At this point in time, I had been playing freestyle canine disc competitively for 5 years now.
 Fflash’s dad belonged to a friend of mine and was the dog that made me fall in love with border collies.
 His skill at catching discs, his dashing looks and his natural ability to retrieve just about anything had me in awe.
 So when the opportunity came to take one of his puppies home, I just couldn’t say no.